jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 ![Geek stick pic]({{ site.baseurl }}/images/tinder_hack/geek_stick.png){: .f-r }

-In this post I will demonstrate how to programmatically query your [Tinder](https://www.gotinder.com/, "Tinder's website") matches and send a batch of messages to them.
+Have you ever wanted to query your [Tinder](https://www.gotinder.com/ "Tinder's website") matches and send a batch of messages to them?

-You might find this creepy, but to the point where we are now, I find that swiping tens *(hundreds ?)* of people a minute based on their appearance is a bit scary already.
-It's a funny world we live in.
+You might find this creepy, but to the point where we are now, I believe that swiping tens *(hundreds?)* of people a minute based on their appearance is already disturbing.

-Believe me or not, I wasn't looking for hookups.
-I've sent a batch of messages and met one girl.
+Believe me or not, I was not looking for hookups.
+I have sent a batch of messages and met one girl.
 I also told her that the initial message was automatic and she didn't care.
-Anyway, she is the only person I have ever met from an online dating app.
-That would be a good story but I can't tell you yet if I met the love of my life by writing a ruby script because we've only been together for 2 weeks.
+That would be a good story, but I can't say yet if I met the love of my life by writing a ruby script because we've only been together for two weeks.

 **Whatever your intent is, you should be respectful and honest.
 This little hack is just a way to save your time and meet great people.** :v: